 Have you ever purchased a gift for your spouse using your joint bank account, only to remember that they can see all of the purchases on your bank statement?
 Perhaps you spent a little bit too much money, and you don’t want to hear an earful about your irresponsible spending.
 Or, in some cases, you may even see a transaction that you don’t recognize and may be the victim of fraud!

 How do you see pending transactions on chime?
-To see your pending Chime transactions, you may check the statement on your spending account or contact the members services team to find out more about that specific transaction.
+To see your pending Chime transactions, you need to check the statement on your spending account or contact the Chime member services team to find out more about that specific transaction.

 How about deleting recent transactions?